huntsmanhao/secAnalysis/README.md

 This tool automates the process of downloading SEC 10-K filings for public firms, analyzing the text data, and providing insights through a simple web interface.

 ![Steven Hao 10-K Filings Analysis](https://github.com/huntsmanhao/secAnalysis/assets/144931059/2051ce4b-f3c6-43ce-9e7b-90e317fa32f0)
+Note: Sometimes running on a slow local machine may cause long runtimes of up to 5 minutes.
+Above is a screenshot of an example output if this occurs.

 ## Requirements